Instanton Floer homology, sutures, and Euler characteristics: Axioms and formal properties for sutured homology

-The coefficient field is $\mathbb{F}=\mathbb{F}_2$.
+We choose the coefficient field to be $\mathbb{F}=\mathbb{F}_2$.
 This is because originally the surgery exact triangle is only proved in characteristic two, by work of Kronheimer, Mrowka, Ozsv\'ath, and Szab\'o \cite{kronheimer2007monopolesandlens}.
 It is worth mentioning that the surgery exact triangle with $\mathbb{Q}$ coefficients was proved by Lin, Ruberman, and Saveliev \cite[Section 4]{lin2018lefschetz}, and the one with $\mathbb{Z}$ coefficients was under working by Freeman \cite{freeman2021surgery}.
 So we can extend the discussion to $\mathbb{F}=\mathbb{Q}$ or $\mathbb{C}$ for monopole theory.
 It is also worth mentioning that in \cite{kronheimer2010knots}, when Kronheimer and Mrowka first introduced sutured monopole homology, they worked only with $\intg$ coefficients (and did not use the surgery exact triangle).
-The case of $\mathbb{F}_2$ coefficients was later verified by Sivek \cite{sivek2012monopole}.
+The case of $\mathbb{F}_2$ coefficients was later verified by Sivek \cite[Section 2.2]{sivek2012monopole}.
+Sivek's modification can be applied to any field coefficient since all Tor terms vanish for vector spaces.

 The canonical $\mathbb{Z}_2$-grading for monopole theory was discussed by Kronheimer and Mrowka \cite[Section 25.4]{kronheimer2007monopoles}.
 When considering cobordisms of connected 3-manifolds, the degree formula (\ref{eq: degree formula}) is the same as the formula in \cite[Definition 25.4.1]{kronheimer2007monopoles}.